Best Umbrella Stroller 2021

 Baby Jogger City Mini 2

-The Baby Jogger City Mini 2 is heavy for a lightweight stroller at 19lbs.
-However, it is a great everyday stroller that is easy to use, maneuverable, and nicer quality, which makes it a potential one and done option for parents on a budget.
-While this stroller is heavy and larger than the umbrella competition, it has everything you'll need for most trips, making it feel like a small well-equipped strolling machine.
-The City Mini 2 is easy to push, has a large canopy, and folds quickly, into a compact and slim final package.
-It has a near-flat recline for peaceful napping, a large storage bin, and materials that come together in a sturdy, practical product that is also compatible with a variety of infant car seat carriers.
+The Baby Jogger City Mini 2 is a heftier lightweight stroller with a weight of 19 lbs.
+However, it is a great everyday stroller that is easy to use and nicer quality than some of the competition.
+Its features and overall performance make it a potential one-and-done selection for some parents on a budget who don't plan to go off-road or job.
+This City Mini 2 is heavy and larger than the traditional umbrella contender, but it has everything you'll need for most trips, including a quick, compact fold, making it feel like a small well-equipped strolling machine.
+The City Mini 2 is easy to push, has a large canopy, and folds into a slim package.
+It has a near-flat recline for restful napping, a large storage bin, and a design that comes together in a sturdy, practical choice that is also compatible with a variety of infant car seat carriers.

-This stroller is the heaviest in the umbrella lineup, making it a poor choice if you need to carry it often or for long periods.
-And it isn't the smallest so it might be challenging to find a place to stow it.
-But, we think the City Mini 2 can do it all and potentially fill two niches at once, saving you money and the time.
-These reasons are why we feel it is a good choice for any parent who doesn't need the smallest or lightest stroller but just wants a relatively light product that can do double duty to save some cash.
+This stroller is one of the heaviest in the umbrella/lightweight lineup, making it a poor choice if you need to carry it regularly or for longer durations.
+Plus, it isn't the smallest, so it won't fit in tight spaces like the overhead bin.
+However, we think the City Mini 2 can do most things and potentially fill two needs in a single stroller, saving money, hassle, and time.
+We think it is a good choice for parents who don't need the smallest or lightest stroller but still want a relatively light option that can do double the work to save some money.

 Read review: Baby Jogger City Mini2